Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 Morro Branco and Praia das Fontes

-Morro Branco is the beach where the colorful walls that form the Monumento Nacional das Falésias are located, in about 85 km away from the capital of Ceará.
-Here you can walk around a maze of cliffs, where it is possible to extract up to 12 different sand colors and the local community use the sand to make handcrafts.
+Morro Branco is the beach where the colorful walls that form the Monumento Nacional das Falésias are located, about 85 km away from the capital of Ceará.
+Here you can walk around a maze of cliffs, where it is possible to extract up to 12 different sand colors and the local community uses the sand to make handicrafts.

 One of the most important postcards of Fortaleza, Canoa Quebrada, has a lot of restaurants with beach service.
-You can spend the day there, and enjoy the sea brise.
+You can spend the day there, and enjoy the sea breeza.

-You can find tours to stay in Canoa Quebrada during the whole day, or mixed tours that take you to Morro Branco and Praia das Fontes, like we mentioned before.
+You can find tours to stay in Canoa Quebrada for the whole day, or mixed tours that take you to Morro Branco and Praia das Fontes, as we mentioned before.
 Another option is to stay in a hotel in Canoa Quebrada and enjoy the place calmly.

-What to do in Fortaleza (besides going the beach)
+What to do in Fortaleza (besides going to the beach)

 Important!
 Because of the pandemic some attractions may have a different schedule or can be temporarily closed.

-A city tour in the beginning of your trip can help you with an overview of the city, and give a really good information about the history of the region, things you wouldn’t be able to get to know by yourself.
+A city tour at the beginning of your trip can help you with an overview of the city, and give really good information about the history of the region, things you wouldn’t be able to get to know by yourself.